A structure-preserving finite element method for the multi-phase Mullins-Sekerka problem with triple junctions: Numerical results

 In the next set of experiments, we investigate how a standard double bubble and a disk evolve, when one phase is made up of the left bubble, and the other phase is made up of the right bubble and the disk.
 With the notation from \S\ref{sec:ProblemSettingMulti} we have $I_C = 4$, $I_P = 3$, $I_T = 2$, $(\curveindex{1}{1},\curveindex{1}{2},\curveindex{1}{3}) = (\curveindex{2}{1},\curveindex{2}{2},\curveindex{2}{3}) = (1,2,3)$ and $\dcmap = $.

 The two bubbles of the double bubble enclose an area of about $3.139$ each, while the disk has an initial radius of $\frac58$, meaning it initially encloses an area of $\frac{25\pi}{64} \approx 1.227$.
 During the evolution the disk vanishes, and the right bubble grows correspondingly, see Figure~\ref{fig:2d_db_plus_one}.
-We note that our theoretically framework does not allow for changes of topology, e.g.\ the vanishing of curves.
+We note that our theoretically framework does not allow for changes of topology, e.g., the vanishing of curves.
 Hence, in our computations we perform heuristic surgeries whenever a curve becomes too short.
+Here a closed curve is simply discarded, while a curve that was part of a network is removed.
+This will leave two triple junctions, where only two curves meet, and the involved curves can be glued together so that the simulation can continue.

 Repeating the simulation with a bigger initial disk gives the results in Figure~\ref{fig:2d_db_plus_bigone}.
 Here the radius is $\frac54$, so that the enclosed area is $4.909$.
 Now the disk grows at the expense of the right bubble, so that eventually two separate phases remain.